jubobot/leap_se/pages/docs/platform/tutorials/quick-start.md

 Create an administrator
 ===============================

+The registration of new users is since the platform 0.10 restricted by default.
+You will need to generate an `invite code.` A simple `leap run invite` will give you an code like `ptxy-rsy1` which you can use to register a user.
 Assuming that you set up your DNS or `/etc/hosts` file, you should be able to load `https://example.org` in your web browser (where example.org is whatever domain name you actually used).

 Your browser will complain about an untrusted cert, but for now just bypass this.
 From there, you should be able to register a new user and login.